-In response to the COVID-19 pandemic, many governments have enacted or are contemplating measures to provide aid and economic stimulus.
-These measures may include deferring the due dates of tax payments or other changes to their income and non-income-based tax laws.
+In response to the COVID-19 pandemic, many governments have enacted measures to provide aid and economic stimulus.
+These measures include deferring the due dates of tax payments or other changes to their income and non-income-based tax laws.
 The Coronavirus Aid, Relief, and Economic Security Act, which was enacted on March 27, 2020 in the United States, includes measures to assist companies, including temporary changes to income and non-income-based tax laws.
-The Company has deferred the employer portion of FICA tax payments of \$3.8 through December 31, 2020.
-This deferral is included on the consolidated balance sheet.
-Accrued and other non-current liabilities each have a balance of \$1.9.
-These payments are due in two installments: half on December 31, 2021; and half on December 31, 2022.
+The Company has deferred the employer portion of FICA tax payments of \$1.5 through December 31, 2021.
+This deferral is included on the consolidated balance sheet in accrued liabilities.
+The payment is due on December 31, 2022.
 The Company continues to monitor additional guidance issued by the U.S. Treasury Department, the Internal Revenue Service and others.

-NOTE 15 - Segment Reporting
+NOTE 16 - Segment Reporting

 The Company is organized on a geographic basis.
 The Company's reportable segments, which are also its operating segments, are comprised of the Southwest Region (the Permian Basin and the Eagle Ford Shale), the Rocky Mountains Region (the Bakken, Williston, DJ, Uinta, Powder River, Piceance and Niobrara basins) and the Northeast/Mid-Con Region (the Marcellus and Utica Shale as well as the Mid-Continent STACK and SCOOP and Haynesville Shale).
 The segments regularly report their results of operations and make requests for capital expenditures and acquisition funding to the CODM.
-As a result, the CODM has determined the Company has three reportable segments.
+As a result, Company has three reportable segments.